rburton04/bolt1128/test.md

 2. Run the command to show all running PODS

-3. From the browser login to openshift using admin admin, goto BOLT project and show running POD that you saw with the command line view.
+3. From the browser login to openshift using bolt2 bolt2, goto BOLT project and show running POD that you saw with the command line view.

 3. Let's add a test app to our Openshift project\